dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

-Another way to do this is to separate into small chunks/batches and use blank nodes as referrers.
+Another way to do this is to separate into small chunks/batches and use blank nodes as references.
 This facilitates the organization and reuse of references.

 ```JSON
 {